 The Latvian education system consists of pre-school education, basic education, secondary education and higher education.
-General education lasts 12 years in total, including mandatory 9-year basic education and 3-year secondary education.
-In addition, Latvia has mandatory pre-school education at the age of 5 and 6.
+General education in Latvia in total lasts 12 years consisting of compulsory 9-years basic education and 3-years secondary education.
+Additionally pre-school education at age of 5-6 is compulsory in Latvia.

-The degree of basic education includes general basic education (forms 1 to 9) and vocational basic education.
-The degree of secondary education includes general secondary education, vocational secondary education and vocational education.
-The degree of higher education includes both academic and professional study programmes.
+Basic education stage comprises general basic education (grades 1-9) and vocational basic education.
+Secondary education stage comprises general secondary education, vocational secondary education and vocational education.
+Higher education comprises both academic and professional study programmes.

 Erasmus+: Youth in Action programme is a European Union programme, which enables young people aged 13 to 30, youth employees and other persons involved in work with youths, in cooperation with foreign partners, to obtain new competences and experience creating and implementing projects themselves.
 Projects of the Erasmus+: Youth in Action programme are mainly implemented using non-formal education methods.
 Erasmus+ programme is implemented from 1 January 2014 to 31 December 2020 with the total budget of 14.7 billion euro, of which about 10% (1.4 billion euro) are available to the youth sector.